-Let your doctor or dentist know you are taking dapagliflozin and metformin.
-Your doctor may advise you to stop taking dapagliflozin and metformin before you have major surgery or diagnostic tests, especially tests that use a contrast dye.
+Let your doctor or dentist know you are using dapagliflozin and metformin.
+Your doctor may advise you to stop using dapagliflozin and metformin at least 3 days before you have major surgery or diagnostic tests, especially tests that use a contrast dye.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.